allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 # Intro

+In a complex microservice system, we are not able to avoid problems.
+However, we can try to anticipate them and react to them as quickly as possible.
+To achieve this, it is necessary to use specialized tools to assess the current condition of our components.
+They are provided for by the microservice architecture model and implement one of its main postulates- *Observability*.

 # Observability

 # Observability - wzorce realizacyjne

 ![](../img/articles/2021-12-09-observability_and_monitoring/observability.png)

 # System monitorowania i informowania

 # Service Mesh

 ![](../img/articles/2021-12-09-observability_and_monitoring/service-mesh-observability.png)

 # Piątkowe popołudnie

 ![](../img/articles/2021-12-09-observability_and_monitoring/storage_metric.png)

 ![](../img/articles/2021-12-09-observability_and_monitoring/incomming_traffic.png)

 ![](../img/articles/2021-12-09-observability_and_monitoring/p99_response_time_before_failure..png)

 ![](../img/articles/2021-12-09-observability_and_monitoring/gc_spent_per_minute_before_fail.png)

 ```
 exception java.lang.RuntimeException: Hystrix circuit short-circuited and is OPEN